Geosynchronous orbit: Elliptical and inclined geosynchronous orbits

-Many objects in geosynchronous orbits have eccentric and/or inclined orbits.
-Eccentricity makes the orbit elliptical and appear to oscillate E-W in the sky from the viewpoint of a ground station, while inclination tilts the orbit compared to the equator and makes it appear to oscillate N-S from a groundstation.
+Many objects in geosynchronous orbits have eccentric or inclined orbits.
+Eccentricity makes the orbit elliptical and appear to oscillate east–west in the sky from the viewpoint of a ground station, while inclination tilts the orbit compared to the equator and makes it appear to oscillate north–south from a ground station.
 These effects combine to form an analemma (figure-8).

-Satellites in elliptical/eccentric orbits must be tracked by steerable ground stations.
+Satellites in elliptical or eccentric orbits must be tracked by steerable ground stations.

 Tundra orbit

-The Tundra orbit is an eccentric geosynchronous orbit, which allows the satellite to spend most of its time dwelling over one high latitude location.
+The Tundra orbit is an eccentric geosynchronous orbit that allows the satellite to spend most of its time dwelling over one high-latitude location.
 It sits at an inclination of 63.4°, which is a frozen orbit, which reduces the need for stationkeeping.
 At least two satellites are needed to provide continuous coverage over an area.
-It was used by the Sirius XM Satellite Radio to improve signal strength in the northern US and Canada.
+It was used by Sirius XM Satellite Radio to improve signal strength in the northern US and Canada.